ElArkk/jax-unirep/paper/jmlr/cover-letter.md

 are licensed under the Creative Commons Attribution-NonCommercial 4.0 license.

-Since announcing the pre-1.x version of the model earlier this year, we have accepted contributions from contributors who are not part of Novartis (which employs the two main developers of `jax-unirep`).
+Since announcing the pre-1.x version of the model earlier this year, we have accepted contributions from contributors who are not part of the Novartis group of comapnies
+(which employs the two main developers of `jax-unirep`).
 Additionally, it has been starred by 35 users, 7 forks exist, and 7 unique users from academic institutes and companies